shy218/Auto-Reply-Chat-Bot/README.md

 You need to scan it by wechat to log in.

 Warning: Make sure to close the program after using it.
 Otherwise, it will auto-reply some tricky messages.

+## License
+`Auto-Reply-Chat-Bot` is a public domain work.
+Feel free to do whatever you want with it.